 You will be awarded a Public Policy Fellow if legislative testimony you submitted is accepted for publication in the Society of St. Sebastian’s quarterly journal, Bioethics in Law & Culture.
 You will be recognized as a Public Policy Fellow of the Society for your contribution to public policy and may identify yourself as such.

-You will be recognized as a Fellow if you contribute at least one article to the weekly column, Sebastian’s Point.
+You will be recognized as a Fellow if you contribute at least two articles to the weekly column, Sebastian’s Point.
 You may identify yourself as a Fellow of the Society for your contributions.

 If you are unable to contribute to our publications, you can still become a contributing member with a financial donation or a donation of your professional services to the Society to enable us to continue our work.